 But it remains true that in the territories of the Western Empire from the fifth to the ninth century there was little in the way of monumental building or large-scale artistic production.
 Only in a few dispersed pockets was the flame of ambitious artistic and intellectual endeavour kept alive.

-A string of such pockets gathered around the northern end of the Adriatic and north-east Italy, the last redoubt of the Empire in the West.
+A string of such pockets are gathered around the northern end of the Adriatic and north-east Italy, the last redoubt of the Empire in the West.
 Born of an Umbrian past and raised in Imperial retreat, Ravenna remains anchored in the Adriatic marshes, humbled by the rise of her great neighbours, Bologna and Venice, and unhindered by later political commerce.
 The effect of this marginal status has been to spare her Early Christian buildings and leave a Byzantine heritage of unique range and richness.
-Given the intensity with which Ravenna developed between 402, when Honorius chose it as his capital, and 751, when the last of the Exarchs returned to Constantinople, it makes a fitting introduction to Early Christian and early mediaeval culture in north-eastern Italy.
+Given the intensity with which Ravenna developed between 402, when Honorius chose it as his capital, and 751, when the last of the Exarchs returned to Constantinople, it makes a fitting introduction to Early Christian and early medieval culture in north-eastern Italy.

 Arising from the need to cater for the spiritual requirements of newly emancipated Christianity, the clarity and humanism of the classical tradition were superseded by images and decoration designed to instil a kind of sacred dread, and to intimate the glories of the world to come.
 Mosaic was the key element in creating church interiors of awesome splendour and intense spirituality.